matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 ![Formula for standard deviation](/Course-Content/Images/Equations/standard-deviation.png)

-In R, the standard devation can be calculated as the square root of the variance using the `sqrt()` function or simply by using the `sd()` function:
+In R, the standard deviation can be calculated as the square root of the variance using the `sqrt()` function or simply by using the `sd()` function:

 ```R
 sqrt(var(grades))